asmajabr/security-threats/README.md

 # Security Threads

-This project explores some common security threads usually present in Web Applications.
+This project explores some common security threads usually present in Web Applications:

 Prerequisites:
 - Linux or macOS